Tropical Fish

 Clownfish Species

-The marine clownfishes have to be one of the reasons for the tremendous growth in the saltwater aquarium hobby.
+The saltwater clownfishes have to be one of the primary reasons for the tremendous growth in the saltwater aquarium hobby.
 The incredible sight of seeing a clownfish weaving in and out of it's host anemone is truly one of most beautiful things to see in this hobby.
 Unfortunately, these anemones can be difficult to care for, requiring very high levels of aquarium lighting and supplemental feeding.
 However, the clownfishes do NOT need an anemone to be kept successfully in the home aquarium.
 Additionally, many of the clownfish species are very hardy and can live for quite some time.

 If you're interested in breeding clownfish there is an excellent book that you should read.
 It is called Clownfishes: Guide to Captive Care and Breeding.
 There are some great tips for breeding these fish and good information on general husbandry.